BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Experimental Study

-Table \ref{tab:few-shot} shows model performance on several \textit{few-shot learning from scratch} experiments on MNIST and fashion-MNSIT datasets.
+Table \ref{tab:few-shot-MNIST} shows model performance on several \textit{few-shot learning from scratch} experiments on the MNIST, Fashion-MNIST, and CIFAR-10 datasets.
 Performance is averaged over 20 experiments of randomly sampled training data from the original training base.
-The best and second-best results for each few-shot learning setting are highlighted in boldface and italic font respectively.
-As can be seen, the proposed BEAN regularization advanced the state-of-the-art by a significant margin on all 4 \textit{few-shot learning from scratch} tasks tested on both datasets.
+The best and second-best results for each few-shot learning settings are highlighted in boldface and italic font, respectively.
+As can be seen, the proposed BEAN regularization advanced the state-of-the-art by a significant margin on all four \textit{few-shot learning from scratch} tasks tested among all three datasets.
 Moreover, BEAN advanced the performance more significantly when training samples were more limited.
-For instance, BEAN outperformed all comparison methods by 24\% - 42\% and 13\% - 29\% on 1-shot learning tasks on MNIST and Fashion MNIST datasets respectively, which demonstrates the promising effect of BEAN regularization on improving the generalizability of the over-parameterized deep nets.
-Another interesting observation is that BEAN-1 in general performed the best with extremely limited training samples, such as 1-shot and 5-shot learning tasks; while BEAN-2 regularization in general performed the best with a bit more training samples, such as 10-shot and 20-shot learning tasks.
-The reason behind this observation might be related to the fact that higher-order correlation is more strict in terms of correlating neurons, as it requires more common neighbor neurons that appear to have strong connections with both neurons.
-Thus with a bit more observations available, BEAN-2 could do a better job at estimating more realistic neuronal assembly and thus further improve the model performance.
+For instance, BEAN outperformed all comparison methods by 24-42\%, 13-29\%, and 24-28\% on 1-shot learning tasks on the MNIST, Fashion-MNIST, and CIFAR-10 datasets, respectively.
+This observation demonstrates the promising effect of BEAN regularization on improving the generalizability of the neural nets when the training samples are extremely limited.
+Another interesting observation is that BEAN-1 in general performed the best with extremely limited training samples, such as the 1-shot and 5-shot learning tasks, while BEAN-2 regularization in general performed the best with slightly more training samples, such as the 10-shot and 20-shot learning tasks.
+The reason behind this observation might be related to the more stringent higher-order correlation, which requires more common neighbor neurons that appear to have strong connections with both neurons.
+Thus, a modestly increased availability of sample observations could enable BEAN-2 to form more effective neuronal assemblies, further improving the model performance.

+Furthermore, we studied an additional variant for BEAN, i.e. BEAN-cos, which calculates the layer-wise neuron correlation via cosine similarity between the downstream weights of two neurons.
+As shown in Table \ref{tab:few-shot-MNIST}, we found that BEAN-cos can still yield good performance and beat other existing regularization methods, and getting competitive results as compared with BEAN-1 and BEAN-2.
+However, it is inferior to BEAN-1 in 1-shot and 5-shot settings, and inferior to BEAN-2 in 10-shot and 20-shot settings.
+This is because BEAN-cos is unable to handle the order of correlation between neurons, as using cosine similarity requires us to treat the out-going weights of a neuron as a whole (vector) to compute the pair-wise similarity between neurons.
+Thus, doing this will lose the ability to calculate higher-order correlation (such as the second-order correlation), and consequentially lose the good interpretation from graph theory and neuroscience (as described in Remark 2).